Director, Government Affairs

 • Follow up with information to ensure positive partnering with agency staff

-• Primary point of contact with local officials in the Southern California region:
+• Primary point of contact with local officials in the Northern California region:

 • Identify, monitor, review, and coordinate engagement/advocacy on local ordinances, measures, and initiatives impacting the construction industry